The chief of the division of soil and water resources, subject to the approval of the director of natural resources, shall do all of the following:

 (8) Shall do all of the following with regard to composting conducted in conjunction with agricultural operations:

-(a) Provide for the distribution of educational material concerning composting to the offices of the Ohio cooperative extension service for the purposes of section 1511.022 of the Revised Code;
+(a) Provide for the distribution of educational material concerning composting to the offices of OSU extension for the purposes of section 1511.022 of the Revised Code;

 (b) Establish methods, techniques, or practices for composting dead animals, or particular types of dead animals, that are to be used at such operations, as the chief considers to be necessary or appropriate;